$50 Off Any Repair

 Never try to plunge a bathroom sink with your plunger.
 Not only is this unsanitary, but it doesn’t usually work.
 Instead, try pouring in some good-quality drain cleaner.

-In this situation, you’ll have to call a plumber to help you since reaching the clog will take expertise.
+In this situation, you’ll need to call a plumber to remove the clog, as reaching it requires expertise.

 What to Do With a Smelly Sink